 Feature points extraction is a common computer vision task where Harris Corner Detector fits well.
-Corners are important features of an image, since they provide useful information for objects detection and recognition.
-A classical interest points detector is the one developed by Harris as this operator is robust and accurate in distinguishing between edges and corners.
+Corners are important features of an image, since they provide useful information for objects detection.
+A robust and accurate interest points detector is that of Harris.
+This operator performs well in distinguishing between edges and corners.
 The algorithm performs per pixel basis, so FivekoGFX implements a fast parallel version of Harris corners extractor using WebGL/OpenGL GLSL code.

 Some common applications for extracting feature points from images through Harris corner detector are: